FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 In all cases the USB connected host system removes/adds the radio specific headers/protocols from/to IoT devices and forwards/receives the data payload to the access point using one of the USB methods.

 Supported USB connected devices does not required a specific configuration, except for vendor specific implementations, but it can be controlled which USB devices are allowed to connect to an access points.
-This can be controlled using an [USB ACL profile](#usb-acl-profile).
+This can be controlled using the [AP USB device management](#ap-usb-device-management).

 #### ***USB-to-serial***